anne-tanne/social-computing-fs22/README.md

 You will find the following folders including the following files:

-- `Data Collection` → Contains all the datasets
+- `Data Collection` → Contains all the datasets + Code for data collection
+- `Data Analysis` → Contains the code for our analysis + the visualisations + the files needed for the analyses
+- `Data Cleaning` → Contains the code for cross referencing financial data + twitter data

 ## Authors